Online resources:

 From the USCCB:

-If you would like the published booklet, they are available at the DIocese of Youngstown Office of Religious Education (Contact Sandi at 330-744-8451x302, or email Sandi here).
+If you would like the published booklet, they are available at the Diocese of Youngstown Office of Faith Formation and Lay Ecclesial Ministry (Contact Therese at 330-744-8451x297, or email Therese here).

 Maureen Platt, author of Salt & Light: Church, Disabilities, and the Blessings of Welcome for All, provides a thoughtful article on helping to prepare children and adults with disabilities for sacraments.
 Salt & Light is available from the diocesan library (see below).